limortalg/MyToDo/web/mytodo-web/README.md

 ## Features

 - 🔐 **Google Authentication** - Sign in with your Google account
-- 📱 **Cross-Platform Sync** - Tasks sync automatically with the Android app
+- 📱 **Cross-Platform Sync** - Tasks sync automatically with the Android app and widget
 - ✅ **Task Management** - Create, edit, complete, and delete tasks
 - 📅 **Date & Time** - Set due dates and times for tasks
 - 🔄 **Recurring Tasks** - Support for daily, weekly, monthly, and yearly tasks